How Jaïra Joy conquered Red Bull Dance Your Style World Final 2025

 How do you prepare for battles?

-We try to train on every genre of music – Afro, hip hop, house, literally everything, even crazy songs like piano songs, it was all on the Spotify list.
-It’s analyzing the music but also making new moves for this competition, for example the [mimics a windmill] in the tie round, that was already prepped.
+We try to train on every genre of music: Afro, hip-hop, house, literally everything, even crazy songs like piano songs, it was all on the Spotify list.
+It’s analysing the music but also making new moves for this competition, for example, the [mimics a windmill] in the tie round, that was already prepped.
 Because I was there since the beginning, it was quite impossible to make all these things up all on the spot.
 So we prepped some moves, some combinations, and listened to a lot of different music and tried a lot of different things out.
 It was just us two in the studio training a lot, and it’s also being in the moment, listening to the music, and feeling from deep down what I need to do.
-It’s a 50/50 combination of feeling in the moment and prep.
+It’s a 50-50 combination of feeling in the moment and prep.
 We try to do different styles, techniques and moves.
-I think in the whole competition I did locking, hip hop, Afro, house, folk, waacking, popping, just a mix of everything.
+I think in the whole competition I did locking, hip-hop, Afro, house, folk, waacking, popping, just a mix of everything.
 My main style for this competition was locking.

 What did it mean to win in Los Angeles, the birthplace of so many of these dance styles?